Student Code of Conduct & Expectations for Student Behavior

 If your complaint is associated with Financial Aid, course grades, the right to exercise your free expression/speech, or something else not covered by the forms above, please use the General Complaint & Grievance Form.

 To help students find the appropriate point of contact for a specific concern, please review the Information Flow Chart.

 The Complaint Process is a guide to help SJCC students understand how complaints are handled and the different stages.

 The following FAQ Student Concerns are some of the most common concerns students encounter and how you can proceed to get your concern resolved.

 State Complaint Procedures

-If a complaint does not fall into one of the categories above, the complaint should be addressed to the college President at the following address:
+If a complaint does not fall into one of the categories above, the complaint should be addressed to the college Vice President of Student Affairs at the following address: